Ergonomic computer setup - An MSK Therapy perspective

 If room allows, then it is best to identify an area to work from that is not the room one uses to sleep.
 Sleeping and working in the same space means that mentally there is no separation between work and normal life.
 Such a situation can make it hard to "switch-off" at night and get well-needed rest, relaxation and recuperation time.
 In times of uncertainty and high levels of stress, it is essential not only to keep physically active, eat correctly but also allow the body to carry out vital maintenance functions.
-The articles about stress and performance cover this in far more detail and also offer coping and resilience strategies.
+The articles about stress and performance cover this in far more detail and also offer coping and resilience strategies (see the related articles section).
 Equally, it is a good idea to get dressed as if going to work too, which again allows one to physically and mentally separate work from home.
 Furthermore, it might look a touch unprofessional attending meetings in pyjamas or similar.

 Step 2: Internal and external light sources, avoiding screen glare or reflection.

 Ideally, one wants to find a position to work from at home that will not result in lots of glare or reflection on the laptop screen or monitor from either outside or inside light sources.
 It would be possible to place a thin bed sheet or similar between any such light source and the computer screen, which would effectively work as a filter.
 In, the case of internal light sources and from a fire-safety perspective, one would need to ensure that the sheet is a reasonable distance from the light source and does not get hot.
 Most internal lights sources have some shade/filter or are dimmable.

 Step 3: Identify ones "natural posture" while sitting.